RAN3D/foglet-core/README.md

 - ``` require("foglet") ```

 If you do not provide a list of ice servers your example will not work on the web but will work on your local network.
-Examples with iceServers are provided by us in our [list of examples](https://github.com/folkvir/foglet/tree/master/example).

-But to be begin here is a simple example, after building the bundles and import them in your html file you can write something like this :
+But to be begin here is a simple example, after building the bundle and import it in your html file you can write something like this :
 ```javascript
      // Require at least those two libraries
      var Foglet = require('foglet');